-We have explosive growth in last-mile delivery in the past few years.
-The dramatic rise of same-day deliveries and the rise of e-commerce caused this growth.
-In essence, we are witnessing a shift in the ways that logistics and our whole society operates.
-This topic affects many categories of organizations, from the public to the private, and the big and the small.
-We see this highlighted in many studies, notably this one, which speaks to the growth of eCommerce since 2017.
+With the pandemic, this effect was pushed further and now we are witnessing a shift in the ways that logistics and our whole society operates.
+This topic affects many organizations, from the public to the private, and the big and the small.
+We see this highlighted in many studies, notably this one, which speaks to eCommerce’s growth since 2017.

 Table of Contents